-Your baby's health checks are very important – they are an opportunity to check that your baby is developing properly.
+Your baby's health checks are very important – they're an opportunity to check your baby is developing properly.

-Your baby's very first health check takes place shortly after they are born, and they'll continue until your child is 2 to 2 1/2 years old.
+Your baby's very first health check takes place shortly after they are born and will continue until your child is 2 to 2-and-a-half years old.

 Read more about your baby's health and development reviews.